toky0s/mydtu-dangkytinchi/README.md

 * Python >= 3.7

-* OS: Windows, Linux and MacOS (recommend Linux and MacOS for the best ex,periences).
+* OS: Windows, Linux and MacOS (recommend Linux and MacOS for the best experiences).

 ## How to use